0777144/rcp/README.md

 # rnm

-Recursively rename files and folders in the specified path.
+Recursively copy files and folders in the specified path.

 # Install